 Pleased to share a recent success: we were able to fully recover vital data for an Essex-based company after their systems were hit by LockBit 4.0 ransomware.

-Their first main customer database — the backbone of their operations — had been completely encrypted by this highly sophisticated ransomware variant.
+Their customer database — the backbone of their operations — had been completely encrypted by this highly sophisticated ransomware variant.
 LockBit 4.0 is notorious for its advanced encryption and double-extortion tactics, making recovery extremely difficult without paying the ransom.

 Through advanced recovery techniques and forensic analysis, we successfully restored their data in full, without paying any ransom.
 The client was, understandably, over the moon to have their critical database recovered and their business continuity restored.